joetifa2003/weaver/paper/main.typ

 io.exec("ls")
   |> echo() // prints the output of the command
 ```,
-  caption: [Executing a shell command in Weaver.],
+  caption: [Executing a shell command in Weaver],
 )

 And much more OS and filesystem related functionality.